Six Degrees Records

-Six Degrees Records is an independent record label noted for its catalog of recordings from international musicians and vocalists.
+Six Degrees Records is an American independent record label noted for its catalog of recordings from international musicians and vocalists.

 History

 In 1996, former Windham Hill employees Pat Berry and Bob Duskis founded Six Degrees Records with the intention of promoting new trends in world music.
-Originally affiliated with Island Records, Berry and Duskis achieved their first major success with the release of London-based tabla player Talvin Singh's influential compilation album Anokha - Soundz of the Asian Underground.
+Originally affiliated with Island Records, Berry and Duskis achieved their first major success with the release of London-based tabla player Talvin Singh's influential compilation album Anokha – Soundz of the Asian Underground.
 Although Singh was not the only artist featured on the album, he was marketed as the focal point of the release.
 In this way, the media acquired a poster child upon which to lavish its attention, enabling album sales to approach 200,000 units.

 Beyond its work with the Asian underground, Six Degrees Records has signed and promoted artists from around the world, placing a great emphasis on the promotion of hybrid dance music forms and innovative cross-cultural collaborations.
 Standout acts include Algerian-born and San Francisco based Cheb i Sabbah, Malians Issa Bagayogo and Vieux Farka Toure, Brazilians Bebel Gilberto and Céu, Egyptian-born and London based Natacha Atlas, and the Iranian Azam Ali.
 Gilberto's 2000 album Tanto Tempo was a particular highpoint, selling over a million copies and introducing Gilberto, the daughter of renowned musician João Gilberto, to a wider global audience.